plotly/plotly.py/doc/python/icicle-charts.md

 fig.show()
 ```

-This example uses treemapcolorway attribute, which should be set in layout.
+This example uses iciclecolorway attribute, which should be set in layout.

 ```python
 import plotly.graph_objects as go